OasisLMF/OasisAtScaleEvaluation/README.md

 * Host operating system with docker support, see [Docker compatibility matrix](https://success.docker.com/article/compatibility-matrix).
 * For this example we have used [Docker compose](https://docs.docker.com/compose/) which is required for running the install script.

-## Cloud Provisioning
-PiWind is an example model and only requires a small to medium sized Instance for demonstration.
-This of course will change depending on the size and complexity of the models hosted on the platform.

-* For running in AWS EC2 we recommend a a medium sized general purpose Instance such as *T2.medium* or larger
-* To host on Azure use a *Standard_B2s* or larger instance

 ## Installation Steps